 In other words, recipes that ease specific side effects.
-As a result, nourishing on lighter recipes like Potato Soup or simple baked chicken are better for you at this time.
-Most importantly, you want approachable simple, nourishing recipes using familiar ingredients.
-Another key point, is to be aware of what a person can eat at each stage of treatment.
+As a result, nourishing lighter recipes like Potato Soup or simple baked chicken are better for you now.
+Most importantly, you want approachable, simple, healthy recipes using familiar ingredients.
+Another critical point is to be aware of what a person can eat at each stage of treatment.
 As a result, there’s no reason everyone in your family can’t enjoy the same food.
 At the same time, be conscious of the types of food.
-In addition, The Chicken Pot Pie from Eating Well Through Cancer cookbook is from the Sore Mouth Chapter.
-But is a recipe the entire family will enjoy.
-This quick and classic, comfort food is a good source of protein!
-Even if you have cancer, nutritious and delicious food is important to maintain good health and energy.
+In addition, The Chicken Pot Pie from Eating Well Through Cancer cookbookis from the Sore Mouth Chapter.
+But it is a recipe the entire family will enjoy.
+This quick and classic comfort food is a good source of protein!
+Even if you have Cancer, nutritious and delicious food is essential to maintain good health and energy.

-A population such as the Greeks with a Mediterranean diet high in fruits and vegetables, and nuts, have less chronic disease.
-Several nutrients may be specifically important in helping to reduce inflammation.
-Such as the antioxidants Vitamin C, Carotenoids and Omega-3 Fatty Acids.
-All which are in the Anti-Inflammatory chapter of Eating Well to Fight Arthritis. with recipes such as this meaty and super satisfying Stuffed Bell Pepper Bake.
-Move over orange juice, did you know 1 cup of bell pepper provides 200% of your daily recommendation of vitamin C?
+A population like the Greeks with a Mediterranean diet high in fruits, vegetables, and nuts has less chronic disease.
+In addition, several nutrients may be crucial in helping reduce inflammation, such as the antioxidants Vitamin C, Carotenoids, and Omega-3 Fatty Acids.
+All of these are in the Anti-Inflammatory chapter of Eating Well to Fight Arthritis. with recipes such as this meaty and super satisfying Stuffed Bell Pepper Bake.
+Move over orange juice.
+Did you know 1 cup of bell pepper provides 200% of your daily recommendation of vitamin C?

-With 64% of adults in the US either overweight or obese.
-And a projected 44 million to have diabetes in next 20 years.
+64% of adults in the US are either overweight or obese.
+And a projected 44 million to have diabetes in the next 20 years.
 We have to face facts and do something about this growing epidemic.
 There is no magical diabetes diet.
 Straightforward healthy lifestyle changes, moderate sugar, fat, and portion control.
-I want to get rid of the stigma attached to ‘diet’ food in my trim&TERRIFIC Kitchen 101: Secrets to Cooking Confidence cookbook.
+I want to eliminate the stigma attached to ‘diet’ food in my trim&TERRIFIC Kitchen 101: Secrets to Cooking Confidence cookbook.
 I take the thinking out of healthy meal choices with nutrition facts.
-And diabetic exchanges on every recipe, along with the symbol ‘D’.
-Every dish that fits into the American Diabetes Association standards for diabetic recipes.
+And diabetic exchanges on every recipe, along with the symbol’ D.’ Every dish fits into the American Diabetes Association standards for diabetic recipes.

-My goal is to make delicious good-for-you food.
+My goal is to make delicious, good-for-you food.
 Practical and easy with mainstream diabetic-friendly meals that the whole family will love!
-Think a diabetic can’t have dessert?
+Think a person with diabetes can’t have dessert?
 Guess again!
 These diabetic-friendly Peanut Butter Cookies from KITCHEN 101 are my all-time favorite cookie.
 I often make extra to keep in my freezer, as I have attempted to pull out a couple after dinner each night!

 Caregiving and cooking

-Often with cancer or any disease diagnosis, the caregiver gets overlooked.
-In my Eating Well Through Cancer cookbook, I included a Caregiver chapter.
-To help encourage not only those going through treatment. but also the cancer patient’s support team – the caregiver!
+Often with Cancer or any disease diagnosis, the caregiver gets overlooked.
+So in my Eating Well Through Cancer cookbook, I included a Caregiver chapter.
+To help encourage not only those going through treatment.
+But also the cancer patient’s support team – the caregiver!